Physics-50/Module-1/docs/syllabus.md

 Each week you will start by going to the module website (linked from Sakai).
 There you will find detailed procedures and lab instructions, with miniquestions embedded throughout the text.
 These miniquestions are intended to help you quickly confirm your understanding of what you are reading and should be completed as you are reading.
 After submission of a miniquestion, if your answer is incorrect you will be prompted to resubmit your answer.
 In order to receive credit for your resubmission, you must explain why your new answer is correct.
 When resubmitting remember that your goal is not to describe what you did wrong but rather to explain and clarify the correct answer.

 # Weekly checkpoints:
 At the end of each week you will complete a weekly checkpoint and submit it via Gradescope.
-Your instructors will read these checkpoints and use your responses to provide feedback on whether you are on the right track for the following week of the module.
+Take any deductions on checkpoints seriously even if they are small.
+By the end of the module we expect that any issues will be addressed in your final deliverable.
+Come to office hours to discuss your checkpoint feedback, we are here to help!

 # Module deliverables
 The end-of-module deliverables focus on the critical skill of scientific communication.
 In physics, the process of writing often begins with creating a sequence of figures with captions.
 This visual outlining procedure lays the groundwork for all the details that eventually fill in the space in between the figures.
 The module deliverables are structured to guide you through this physics writing process.
 Detailed instructions for each deliverable will be provided in each module website (linked from Sakai), but briefly: